Rascals (2011 film): Cast

-Production
+Release

-Film was originally set to release on 15 July 2011 alongside Zindagi Na Milegi Dobara but was delayed and was set to release on 12 August 2011.
-Later, the film was announced to release on Diwali, 26 October, thus clashing with Shahrukh Khan's production, Ra.One.
-The film was later given to 6 October 2011, thus having a Dussehra release.
+The film was originally set to release on 15 July 2011, clashing with Zindagi Na Milegi Dobara but was delayed to 12 August 2011.
+Later, the film was announced to release on Diwali, 26 October 2011, thus clashing with Shahrukh Khan's production, Ra.One.
+The film was finally releasing on 6 October 2011, coinciding with Dussehra.

 Reception

 Critical reception

 The film opened to negative reviews from critics.
 Rajeev Masand of CNN-IBN said that "Rascals is a third-rate comedy that borders on the offensive, and criticized the fact that it makes light of everything from orphans in Somalia to the physically handicapped."
 Sukanya Verma of Rediff commented that "Rascals is a series of misadventures that are dumb, dated and dreary", giving it 1.5 stars out of 5.
 NDTV rated it 1.5 in a scale of 5, noting that "Wanted urgently: A makeover for David Dhawan's brand of comedy.
 Seriously, this comedy is not funny."
 Manisha Lakhe from DNA said that "Hammering your toes would be more entertaining than Rascals", rating the movie 1 out of 5.
 Gaurav Malani from The Times of India gave it a negative review saying that "Rascals is a silly and stupid comedy!".
 Komal Nahta gave the film 1.5 stars out of 5 adding: "Rascals is a poor comedy which will fail to make its mark."
 Mayank Shekhar of Hindustan Times gave the film 1 star out of 5.